joanna-foss/pixel-art-fighting-game/README.md

 This is a 2-player desktop game.
 The point of the game is to reduce your opponent's life bar down to 0 first to win the game.
 If time expires before either player dies, then the player with the higher health bar wins the game.

-This web game is the 2nd game I've coded and I decided to make it using HTML, HTML Canvas, CSS, and JavaScript because those are the languages I am most familiar with.
+This web game is the 2nd game I've coded and I made it using HTML, HTML Canvas, CSS, and JavaScript.

 ## To play